 Morton Road Trip Rating: 9.9

 Getting There: Wrangell is located in the heart of the Inside Passage and is one of the oldest towns in Alaska.
-It is easily accessible by air or car.
+It is easily accessible by air or car (via the marine highway).
 For your epic road trip to Wrangell, hop on the Alaska Marine Highway System.

 Why You’ll Love It: There are more than a dozen totems displayed throughout Wrangell, making for a unique tour of this small Alaskan town.
 Eagles are abundant here, and the Petroglyph Beach State Historic Park is nearby.
 Catch glimpses of the past with its 1,000-year-old primitive rock carvings.